aksdhanju/calendar-booking-system/README.md

 ---

-## 🧱Overall Design Decisions
+## 🧱 Overall Design Decisions
 Note: Please refer to endpoint specific design decisions in [APIS.md](./APIS.md) file

+- Tried to incorporate SOLID principles, design patterns (Strategy Pattern) while creating classes and DTOs.
+- Designed code to be **extensible** for future requirement changes.
+- Followed **modular and maintainable** approach using layered architecture of a Spring Boot application (Controller → Service → Repository).
-- Used Spring Boot for REST API and dependency injection.
+- Used **Spring Boot** for REST API, dependency injection, and configuration management.
-- Applied strategy pattern for time validation.
+- Applied **Strategy Pattern** for time validation logic to support multiple booking strategies in the future.
-- Used DTOs and validators for clean request validation.
+- Used **DTOs and custom validators** for strict and clean request validation.
+- Implemented **centralized exception handling** using `@ControllerAdvice` for consistent error responses.
+- Adopted **OpenAPI/Swagger** for clear API documentation.
+- Ensured **separation of concerns** between persistence logic, business logic, and presentation.
+- Optimized for **concurrency safety** in appointment booking using optimistic locking.
+- Incorporated **unit tests** and **integration tests** to validate functionality and prevent regressions.
+- Structured project for **easy onboarding** — meaningful package structure, descriptive class names, and in-code comments.
+- Chose **Java Time API** (`LocalDate`, `LocalTime`, `DayOfWeek`) to avoid timezone pitfalls.
+- Designed APIs to return **consistent response structure** (status, message, data) for both success and error scenarios.
+- Ensured **scalability readiness** — services are stateless and can be deployed in multiple instances.

 ---